Inaugural Chancellor Emeritus Murray Sinclair Commemorative Lecture and Portrait Unveiling

 Danielle Lussier

-Dr. Danielle Lussier, Red River M茅tis and citizen of the Manitoba M茅tis Federation, was born and raised in the Homeland of the M茅tis Nation on Treaty 1 Territory.
+Dr. Danielle Lussier, Red River M茅tis and a citizen of the Manitoba M茅tis Federation, was born and raised in the Homeland of the M茅tis Nation on Treaty 1 Territory.
 She is a beadworker and mum to three young people, and she currently serves as Queen鈥檚 National Scholar and Chair in Indigenous Knowledges and Perspectives at Queen鈥檚 University.

 Woman with white hair, wearing long dangling earrings and wide square glasses, smiling.